Call Us Today! +86-13761906384

 • 17-7 Stainless Steel:

-• Can be heat treated to achieve high strength and hardness.
+• It can be heat-treated to achieve high strength and hardness.

 • Typical treatments include solution treatment followed by aging.